 At Athabasca University, students are permitted one registration and one reregistration in each course.
-You may reregister in an undergraduate course provided you are eligible to register in the current revision of the course and that you have not previously re-registered in the course.
+You may reregister in an undergraduate course provided you are eligible to register in the current revision of the course.
 You cannot re-register in a course that has been temporarily or permanently closed.

-In order to carry forward any completed coursework and examination results in an individualized study course, you must first obtain written approval from the course professor/course coordinator.
+In order to carry forward any completed coursework and examination results in a course, you must first obtain written approval from the course professor/course coordinator prior to the course contract start date.